alpha-training/qtrader-dev/api/README.md

 export QT_C2_PORT=5000
 ```

-If you are developing on a shared box, use a differnt port to your colleagues.
+If you are developing on a shared box, use a different port to your colleagues.

 ### 3. **Start your kdb+ process**